Perceived Susceptibility Level

 we are at considerable risk because when a drivers break a law, we try to cease them and allegedly remove the cars plate.
 As a result, the drivers came with terribly constant distance implore us and sometimes touché us with their hands.

-By using health belief model noted that if one recognizes severity, benefit, and barriers of the disease the odds of desirable behavioral change follow.
-In the same way, most of our Bank interviewees have indicated their customers carry money for transaction instead of using any banking technology as a result, they felt terribly that they are at risk to get COVID-19.
+By using health belief model noted that if one recognizes severity, benefit, and barriers of the disease, the odds of desirable behavioral change follow.
+In the same way, most of our Bank interviewees have indicated their customers carry money for transaction instead of using any banking technology.
+As a result, they felt terribly that they are vulnerable to COVID-19.

 If the cash is too much, we inform our customers to accommodate inside the insufficient room with no expectations of distance between our clients to count the cash.
 Our customers also put off their face masks while talking with bankers and communicating with someone else with the phone because they assume they might not be attended to.

-The finding indicated that the premium customers had a tendency to act out, because they desire the Banks to handle them as close as before.
-All drivers were very frightening because they travel from one area to another cause them very likely to be infected by corona virus.
+The finding indicated that the premium customers had a tendency to act out, because they desire the banks to handle them as close as before.
+All drivers were very frightening because they travel from one area to another.

 Consequently, as a matter of coincidence, we approached one driver who willingly stopped driving due to fear of getting COVID-19.
-By standing in front of Shashemene Town main bus station he expressed his peculiar susceptibility to the pandemic as; “it has been one month since I stopped going to work because the disease scared me so much that the people do not care about and I fear to use Facebook.”
+By standing in front of Shashemene town main bus station, he expressed his peculiar susceptibility to the pandemic as; “it has been one month since I stopped working because the disease scared me so much that the people do not care about and I fear to use Facebook.”